 This value controls the number of lighting samples (direct and indirect) that will be taken to estimate lighting within a radius of the point being shaded to compute sub-surface scattering.
 Higher values produce a cleaner solution but will take longer to render.

-Some additional noise in indirect specular and Diffuse GI originating from an object with SSS is expected, in particular, if diffuse samples is set lower than the SSS samples setting.
-To combat this type of noise you can try using higher Camera settings and lower Specular, Diffuse and SSS sampling rates or increase the Diffuse/ Specular samples.
+Some additional noise in indirect specular and diffuse GI originating from an object with SSS is expected, in particular, if diffuse samples is set lower than the SSS samples setting.
+To combat this type of noise you can try using higher Camera (AA) settings and lower specular, diffuse and SSS sampling rates or increase the diffuse/specular samples.
 Increasing the SSS samples will only make the subsurface effect have less noise in-camera, specular reflection, and transmission rays.

 Note that to have SSS values spread across multiple objects, for example from a face to an eyeball, you will need to use 'SSS Set Name'.